 Is the road to Manang dangerous?

 The track is known as Annapurna Circuit.
 The drive runs along the edge of a cliff over a rocky road strewn with big round pebble stones.
 It takes a certain level of skill and concentration to stay on ground and not go airborne.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
+At some points, the road is carved into a vertical cliff with drops of some 500 meters vertical down to the river.
+The road itself is not more than two to three meters wide.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.
 One mistake and it's a free fall to your death.